Luke Stricklin

 Luke Stricklin (born December 21, 1982) is an American country music singer and songwriter.

+He is from Arkadelphia, Arkansas, and learned to play piano and drums as a teenager.
+After the September 11 attacks, Stricklin joined the Army National Guard, and was deployed to Iraq.

-He is from Arkadelphia, Arkansas.
-He has a single "American by God's Amazing Grace," which he originally wrote and recorded in Baghdad, Iraq with J.R.
+In 2005, Stricklin released the single "American by God's Amazing Grace," which he originally wrote and recorded in Baghdad, Iraq with J.R.
 Schultz.
 It tells of their experiences fighting in the Iraq War.
-Stricklin signed with Pacific-Time Records.
-Luke is a 2001 graduate from Van Buren High School.